onyx-lang/onyx-book/src/structure/use.md

 # Use declarations

 When a file wants to use code from another package, that package must be explicitly *used*.
 This is done with the `use` declaration.
-A `use` declaration binds one or more symbols to the current scope to other items in other package.
+A `use` declaration binds one or more symbols in the current scope to other items in another package.
 If a `use` declaration is done at the top-level, the bindings are applied at *file scope*.

 ## Simple case
 The simplest `use` declaration looks like this.